Overall Health and Sustainability through Education

 Over 50% of the American diet is processed food while only 5% is plant based.

 The food as medicine movement has been around since the time of Hippocrates, the Father of Medicine.

 Research & Development

 Historically, 1890 Colleges and Universities have endeavored to bring wholesome and nutritious foods to market while assisting local farmers in maintaining financially viable business models.
-GEAEE is partnering with prestigious institutions like Tuskegee University, Belize University, and Central State University to research, teach, and implement sustainable agriculture practices worldwide.
+GEAEE seeks to partner with prestigious institutions like Tuskegee University, University of Missouri, 4-H, Belize University, and Central State University to research, teach, and implement sustainable agriculture practices worldwide.